-A student needing or desiring to withdraw from a course should notify the Grace Online Academic Advising Team as soon as possible, preferably fifteen (15) days before class is scheduled to begin.
-If the student is withdrawn after the textbooks for the course have already been shipped, the student will be required to request a return shipping label and mail the books back to Slingshotedu.com in order to avoid being charged.
+A student needing or desiring to withdraw from a course should notify the Grace Online Coach as soon as possible, preferably fifteen (15) days before class is scheduled to begin.

 Academic Accommodations

 Grace Christian University will make reasonable accommodations for students with disabilities or who may need accommodations in compliance with section 504 of the Rehabilitation Act of 1973 and with the Americans with Disabilities Act of 1990.
 The purpose of academic accommodation is to provide equal access to educational opportunities to students with disabilities.
 Grace does not intend for academic standards to be altered, nor that the essential elements of programs or courses are changed.
 Grace will adhere to the New 508 Compliance Rule, ensuring all content is accessible.